-4.2.23 Log on as a service: None
+4.2.23 Log on as a service: None ("Not Defined")

 Most applications that do not directly interact with the logged on user (and many that do) actually operate as a service.
 These services almost always execute under the LocalSystem security credentials.
 If a service needs to be executed in a user context, that user would have to be listed here.
+For scoring purposes, this setting is "Not Defined" because individual implementations will vary.

-4.2.24 Log on locally: Users, Administrators (further restriction allowable)
+4.2.24 Log on locally: Administrators (other specific users allowable)

-Anyone who logs on locally to a computer must be listed here, either by individual user names, or by the "users" group.
+Anyone who logs on locally to a computer console must be listed here, either by individual user names, or by the "Administrators" group.
+Average users do not normally need to log on to the local console.
+If other non-administrative users do, list them separately here in addition to or instead of the Administrators group, as appropriate.